-L.A.
-Care’s Chief Medical Officer, Medical Director, and Program Director of Health Equity set out to revamp the organization’s SDoH strategy and maximize the impact of its efforts.
+The Chief Medical Officer, Medical Director, and Program Director of Health Equity at L.A.
+Care set out to revamp the organization’s SDoH strategy and maximize the impact of its efforts.
 They began this effort with a review of Advisory Board research, which helped them to:

 - Develop a framework that prioritizes addressable social determinants, and that defines how to assess and address them